ANISH4623/AWSGameBuilderChallenge/README.md

 collapse, and enemies block your way.
 The voice reveals the final truth: "The machine needs someone to stay and stabilize it.
 Will you make that choice?"

+I guess this is too far fetched seeing that we only have 14 days left?!

 You must decide:

 Sacrifice yourself to restore balance, leaving the world whole but trapping yourself